 - Student Discount 20$ dollars

 Trip Details of Choquequirao Trek 4 Days

 - Tour/Trek Duration: 4 Days/3 Nights

 - Accommodation: beautiful campsites

-- Acclimatization: Due to the high altitude, we recommend 2 days in Cusco before embarking on our Choquequirao trek 5 days hike
+- Acclimatization: Due to the high altitude, we recommend 2 days in Cusco before embarking on our 4 days choquequirao trek

 - Adventure Rating Very Strenuous trek

 - Departures: every day with 2 or more people